h2oai/h2ogpt/docs/README_offline.md

 If you are only concerned with what h2oGPT needs, not any inference servers, you can run with `--prepare_offline_level=1` that will not obtain models associated with inference severs (e.g. vLLM or TGI).

-If you have a GGML file, you should download it ahead of time and place it in some path you provide to `--llamacpp_dict` for its `model_path_llama` dict entry.
+If you have a GGUF/GGML file, you should download it ahead of time and place it in some path you provide to `--llamacpp_dict` for its `model_path_llama` dict entry.

 ## Hard Way: